pkatula/txt-to-qti/README.md

 # txt-to-qti
-These Perl scripts can be used for converting raw text files, which might originate from OCR processing software, to a QTI content package that they create and you can import into test item banks, such as TAO.
+These Perl scripts can be used for converting raw text files, which might originate from OCR (optical character recognition) software, to a QTI content package created by the scripts that you can import into item banks, such as TAO.

 The base suite includes a utility (edit.op.pl) to review the content of the text files and